Smallville season 10: Characters

 With the season being the show's last, plans began to bring back previous cast members for at least one appearance.
 Welling expressed his interest in having Annette O'Toole (Martha Kent), John Schneider (Jonathan Kent), Michael Rosenbaum (Lex Luthor), Kristin Kreuk (Lana Lang), and Michael McKean (Perry White) return.
-Welling even stated that he was doing "everything [he] can to get Michael Rosenbaum back".
+Welling even stated that he was doing everything to get Michael Rosenbaum back.
 For Welling, Rosenbaum was the only person he could have seen portraying Lex Luthor on the series.
-He said that the thing that he sees inspiring Clark to become Superman would be the return of Lex Luthor and the interaction between the two characters; he explained that you cannot have Superman without Lex Luthor.
-At the 2010 Comic-Con, Welling stated that Rosenbaum acknowledged the importance of Lex in the series and wanted to return in some degree for the show's final season, but that he needed to iron the details out.
-According to Welling, the series would tease early on that Lex would return with the introduction of bodies that Lex could tap into and heal himself later in life.
+He said that the thing that he sees inspiring Clark to become Superman would be the return of Lex Luthor and the interaction between the two characters; he explained that there is no Superman without Lex Luthor.
+At the 2010 Comic-Con, Welling said that Rosenbaum acknowledged the importance of Lex in the series and wanted to return in some degree for the show's final season, but that he needed to iron the details out.
+Welling said the tenth season teased Lex's return with the introduction of bodies that Lex could tap into and heal himself later in life.
 Welling also stated that Lana could possibly have closure by season's end.

-It was revealed on June 30, 2010, that John Schneider would be returning for the season premiere, and would ultimately film three total episodes for his return to the series.
-He would reprise his role in the episode "Kent", where Clark meets Jonathan Kent in an alternate universe.
+John Schneider returned for the season premiere, and filmed three total episodes for his return to the series.
+He reprised his role in the episode "Kent", where Clark meets Jonathan Kent in an alternate universe.
 The actor would make his third guest appearance in the series finale, along with John Glover and Annette O'Toole.
-The producers also worked to bring John Glover back as Lionel Luthor, Lex's father; he later appeared for two episodes in late November.
-Laura Vandervoort, who portrayed Clark's Kryptonian cousin Kara in season seven would be returning for the season's third episode.
+The producers also worked to bring John Glover back as Lionel Luthor, Lex's father; he appeared for two episodes in late November 2010.
+Laura Vandervoort, who portrayed Clark's Kryptonian cousin Kara in season seven returned for the season's third episode, "Supergirl".
 According to Souders, Kara returns to Earth more as "Supergirl" and less as "Kara".
 Souders emphasized that because Kara's return is in a heroic capacity, also revealing her ability to fly to the world, Kara works on developing an alter-ego through the use of eyeglasses and a wig.
 In addition, Kara provides her own input into Clark's development of his "Superman" persona.
-On March 22, 2011, Michael Ausiello revealed that Vandervoort would return for the season's 20th episode, titled "Prophecy".
+Vandervoort appeared in the season's 20th episode, titled "Prophecy".